Wisconsin Highway 50: Route description

-Highway 50 begins at an intersection with Highway 11 in Delavan.
-The highway crosses Wisconsin and Southern Railroad tracks and heads east to a junction with Interstate 43 at Exit 21.
-Highway 50 continues southeast out of Delavan, crossing Delavan Lake at the city's eastern border, and intersects Highway 67 north of Williams Bay.
-Highway 50 heads east from this intersection toward Lake Geneva, where it intersects Highway 120.
-Shortly after this intersection, Highway 50 meets U.S. Route 12 at Exit 330.
+WIS 50 begins at an intersection with WIS 11 in Delavan.
+The highway crosses Wisconsin and Southern Railroad tracks and heads east to a junction with Interstate 43 (I-43) at exit 21.
+WIS 50 continues southeast out of Delavan, crossing Delavan Lake at the city's eastern border, and intersects WIS 67 north of Williams Bay.
+WIS 50 heads east from this intersection toward Lake Geneva, where it intersects WIS 120.
+Shortly after this intersection, WIS 50 meets US Highway 12 (US 12) at exit 330.
 The highway continues eastward from Lake Geneva to the border of Kenosha County.

-After entering Kenosha County, Highway 50 passes the community of Slades Corners before meeting Highway 83 in New Munster.
-The two highways become concurrent and continue eastward until they meet Highway 75 in Paddock Lake.
-At this junction, Highway 83 turns southward, and Highway 50 continues eastward toward Bristol.
-The highway intersects U.S. Route 45 in Bristol and continues east to meet Interstate 94 and U.S. Route 41 at Exit 344.
-Highway 50 then straddles the border of Kenosha and Pleasant Prairie, meeting Highway 31 along this border.
-The highway then turns northeast and passes through Kenosha before terminating at Highway 32.
+After entering Kenosha County, WIS 50 passes the community of Slades Corners before meeting WIS 83 in New Munster.
+The two highways run concurrently and continue eastward until they meet Highway 75 in Paddock Lake.
+At this junction, WIS 83 turns southward, and WIS 50 continues eastward toward Bristol.
+The highway intersects US 45 in Bristol and continues east to meet I-94/US 41 at exit 344.
+WIS 50 then straddles the border of Kenosha and Pleasant Prairie, meeting WIS 31 along this border.
+The highway then turns northeasterly and passes through Kenosha before terminating at WIS 32.